Shih Tzu: Temperament, Pros and Cons, Care & Lifespan

 For more apartment-friendly breeds: Best Dogs for Apartments

-Health considerations (high-level)
+Health considerations

 - Brachycephalic airway sensitivity

-- Dental crowding (common in small breeds)
+- Dental crowding (significant and common in small breeds)

 - Skin fold irritation

-Consult a veterinarian for medical advice.
+Consult a veterinarian for medical advice specific to your dog.

 Cost to own a Shih Tzu